 “They almost threw me out of the ship.
 I think they would have thrown her too.
 What a way to negotiate extra payment.”
 Hellibor lets out a heavy sigh shaking his head placing his hand on Brainer’s back.

-“This is all you are giving them.”
+He takes the suspended seeds from her “This is all you are giving them.”
 Brainer says.

 “Before we pay,” Hellibor chimes in.
 “I want to inspect the girl myself.
 Make sure she is without blemish.
 To do that, I will need to run scans on her.”